linode/apl-docs/docs/get-started/labs/lab-32.md

 ## Get the webhook URL

-Before we can configure the webhook for the `hello-world` repo in Gitea, we will need the webhook URL.
+Before we can configure the webhook for the `nodejs-helloworld` repo in Gitea, we will need the webhook URL.
 You can find this webhook URL for your build in the list of Builds.
 Add the webhook URL to your clipboard.

 Also notice that the status of the Build shows an exclamation mark.
 This is because Otomi created the Pipeline, but the PipelineRun is not yet created because it was not triggered yet.

 ## Create a Webhook

 1. In Otomi Console, click on `apps` the left menu and then open `Gitea`
-2. In the top menu of Gitea, click on `Explore` and then on the `hello-world` repo
+2. In the top menu of Gitea, click on `Explore` and then on the `nodejs-helloworld` repo
 3. Go to `Settings` (top right) and then to `Webhooks`
 4. Click `Add Webhook` and select `Gitea`
 5. In the `Target URL`, paste the webhook URL from your clipboard.